 Visit NSO Dates page for information on how to register for an NSO.
 Once you have been admitted and have decided that UH is the institution you wish to attend, you should plan to pay for your orientation session via the myUH portal, register for a date and then attend your scheduled conference.

-A Sample schedule will be posted in March 2015.
+Click here for a sample schedule.
 Please note you will receive an official schedule at Check-In.

 Visit the What To Expect page for information on what to bring with you to your NSO and what will happen while you’re on campus.